Lelouch87/Teaching-MobileApps/README.md

 Usage
 =====
-This is where you explain how to use your application Open the application from your device.
+Open the application from your device.
 Use operands 0-9 and operators to perform basic arithmetic in an infix or postfix notation.
 Below are examples of both.

 Infix notation  : 5 * 7

 Postfix notation: * 5 7

 Both result in the same value of 35